Lachlan-Mayne/english-notes/Viz's editing space/Business Notes Viz.md

 Inventory management
 - Inventory or stock refers to the amount of raw materials, work-in progress and finished goods that a business has on hand at any particular point in time.
-- Holding stock refers to a business keeping stock in storage or available for sale, rather than having to order it or create it as its
+- Holding stock refers to a business keeping stock in storage or available for sale, rather than having to order it or create it as needed.
+- There are disadvantages and advantages of holding stock.
+-